itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.16.0 =
+* Added the possibility to approve new affiliates with a status option.

 = 2.15.0 =
 * Added the $affiliates_request_encoded_id global which provides the referring affiliate's ID if recognized during a request.